Bardolph-Automation-Inc/bardolph/docs/web_server.rst

 Starting the Development Server
 ===============================
-To start the server in that manner,  cd to the Bardolph home directory.
+To start the server in that manner, cd to the root directory of the source tree (ex: `~/bardolph`).
 Then:

 .. code-block:: bash